Country of origin

 The AK-74 is

 a gas operated, selective fire weapon.
-The 5.45x39 mm round is
+Design of this weapon is

-safety and fire selector switch locks the bolt group and the trigger
+safety and fire mode selector switch locks the bolt group and the trigger

 in the "safe" position.
 It also serves as a dust cover.
 The middle

 position is for automatic fire and the bottom position is for single

 rifle is fed from a plastic box-shaped magazines, that hold 30

 rounds.
 It is also compatible with 45 round magazine of the